mchav/mchav.github.io/_posts/2025-09-11-an-introduction-to-program-synthesis.md

 _Program Synthesis correspond to a class of techniques that are able to generate a program from a collection of artifacts that establish semantic and syntactic requirements for the generated code._

-Program synthesis asks: given examples of what I want, can a computer search the space of small programs and discover one that fits?
+Program synthesis asks: given a specification of what I want, can a computer search the space of small programs and discover one that fits my needs?

 ### Searching and Specification